Watsuphol/Watsuphol/README.md

 Motivated career switcher
 -------------------------

-I am a Junior Software Developer Bootcamp graduate seeking a software developer position.
-I have 2+ years of work experience in research and design, which allowed me to develop communication and teamwork skills.
-I am eager to apply my previous work experiences and newly developed technical skills to launch my career in the tech sector.
+Transitioning from a background in architectural design and product development, I bring strong communication and problem-solving skills to my new career in software development.
+I completed a Junior Software Developer Bootcamp with Generation Thailand and a Full-Stack Bootcamp at WeStride Institute of Technology.
+I am eager to apply my technical skills and seek opportunities for further growth in the tech industry.
+I am committed to integrating my analytical abilities with my newfound expertise in software development.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [wasumc.design@gmail.com](mailto:wasumc.design@gmail.com)